Splitting, Splicing and Projection in BPD Personalities

 part of an ongoing relationship.

-might have grown up promising yourself that your own partnership
+may have grown up promising yourself that your own love relationship

 or marriage wouldn't be anything like the dynamic you observed between

-your parents, but as that was the only 'blueprint' you had to draw
+your parents, but as this was the only blueprint you had

 you had seen playful, loving interplay between two adults who admired